Deathraymind/obsidian/pages/Java Notes.md

 	- Integers/primitives and strings/references are not compatible to be casted so we must use wrapper classes like such
 	- ```
 	  String x = "1";
-	  Intager.pasreInt(x);
-	  int y = (int)x + 2;
+	  int y = Intager.pasreInt(x) + 2;
 	  ```
-		- In this we have a class which is a reference type called Integer. and in this we have a methode called parseInt.
+		- In this we have a class which is a reference type called Integer. and in this we have a method called parseInt.